Published:

 Inventory levels in this market tend to fluctuate over time.
 Overall, however, Silicon Valley has suffered from a chronic shortage of property listings for many years.

-At any given time, the number of home buyers in the Silicon Valley housing market in 2025-2026 greatly surpasses the number of properties available.
+At any given time, the number of home buyers in the Silicon Valley housing market in early 2026 greatly surpasses the number of properties available.
+Santa Clara County has only 0.6 months of single-family home supply and 1.2 months of total housing inventory.
 This trend leads to characteristic #3…

 1. A very fast pace